csaito/prework/README.md

  * [x] Optional: Adding custom app icon and launch screen
  * [x] Optional: Bill text field is the first responder
  * [x] Optional: App also calculates the bill amount per person
+ * [x] Optional: Bill amount is persistant for 5 minutes

 Walkthrough of all user stories
  Gif can be found [here](./WalkThru.gif).